ministryofjustice/court-case-service/README.md

 Builds and deployments are setup in [Circle CI](https://circleci.com/gh/ministryofjustice/court-case-service) and configured in the [config file.](.circleci/config.yml)

 Helm is used to deploy the service to a Kubernetes Cluster using templates in the helm_deploy folder.

+## Test data script

+The createTestData script can be found [here](./src/kotlin/createTestData.kts).
+This will create two test cases which have associated records in the 'test' delius environment linked by the crn.

+Note: To run from the command line the kscript plugin is needed, this currently only works with Java 8.
+For development it may be easier to run the script from your IDE.

+Basic usage with kscript:
+kscript createTestData.kts

+Specify date for sessionStartTime and baseUrl: kscript createTestData.kts -date 2019-04-23 -baseUrl http://localhost:8080